FavianSulthanW/mobil123.com-Dashboard/README.md

 # mobil123.com-Dashboard
-Scraping mobil123.com website, which is a car marketplace site, and building a dashboard using Excel.
+Scraping mobil123.com, which is a car marketplace site, using BeautifulSoup library and building a dashboard using Excel from it.